-It’s important to note that I am not a certified veterinarian or a certified herbalist and this post is not intended to diagnose or treat but is for informational purposes only.
+It’s important to note that I am not an accredited veterinarian and this post is not intended to diagnose or treat but is for informational purposes only.
 Please contact your animal care professional before introducing new herbal remedies into their wellness routine.

 Prevention is always best when it comes to mastitis, but when prevention isn’t enough, it’s always smart to have the supplies and remedies on hand and know how to treat mastitis in cows before the infection gets too bad.